 Originating below Sir Bertram Stevens Drive in the Royal National Park, Curracurrong Creek has a relatively small catchment area – but no sources of pollution, so the water is pristine.
 Above the track are the creeks forms some wide but shallow pools.
 Not deep enough to swim, but a nice spot to cool off on a warm day.

 Getting to Curracurrong Falls

 It’s about 8km (return) to Curracurrong Falls from Garie Beach, Wattamolla or Sir Bertram Stevens Drive via the Curra Moors Firetrail.
-The easiest and quickest way to the falls (and Eagle Rock) is from Wattamolla, where there is a large carpark, kiosk and toilets.
-An entry fee applies (if you don’t have a national parks pass).
+The easiest and quickest way to the waterfall (and Eagle Rock) is from Wattamolla, where there is a large carpark, kiosk and toilets.
+An entry fee applies (if you don’t have a National Parks pass).

 A few popular bushwalks that pass the falls (and Eagle Rock):